mattnappo/lambdars/README.md

 Lambdars intentionally does not support this notation, and will instead interpret `Lxy.
 E` as a function that binds the variable `xy`.
 Thus, `Lxyz.xyz` is actually just the identity function `Lx.x`.

+### Evaluation
+Currently, all Lambdars computation takes place at compile time.
+This includes the parsing of your `lambda!` expressions as well as all α-conversion and β-reduction steps.
+This means that `lambda!` has absolutely zero performance overhead at runtime.

 ### Motivation

 This project is inspired by [Crepe](https://github.com/ekzhang/crepe).